Baloperson/TinyOp/CONTRIBUTING.md

 3. Your contribution remains available under the GPL-3.0 license that governs this project.
 4. You understand that the maintainer may in future offer the software under additional license terms (such as a commercial license) and that your contribution may be included under those terms.

 This CLA exists to preserve the maintainer's ability to dual-license the project in the future without needing to track down every contributor for permission.
-If you are not comfortable with these terms, please open an issue to discuss the contribution rather than submitting a PR.
 Note: This is standard for projects that may dual-license.
 Individual contributors retain copyright over their work, you're just granting permission for it to be used in this project under both GPL and potential future commercial licenses.
 ---